Iceish/certrust/README.md

 See [api/](api/) for more information about Laravel API.

 See [web/](web/) for more information about Svelte-kit Web UI.

+## 🗺️ Roadmap

+To keep a track of our progress, we maintain a [roadmap](ROADMAP.md) for the project.
+The roadmap contains a list of features that we are currently working on and features that we plan to work on in the future.

+- See [ROADMAP.md](ROADMAP.md) for more information about incoming changes.

 ## ❤️ Contributing